Tory Burch spotlights a forgotten, trailblazing American fashion designer

 But Burch thinks that designers like herself can play a role in highlighting McCardell’s influence and legacy in their own work.
 As she designed each piece in her McCardell-inspired collection, Burch drew inspiration both aesthetically and functionally from McCardell’s work.
 Instead of seamed waists, Burch defined waists on outfits with belts, sashes, and bandeaus, which created balanced proportions with full skirts and relaxed trousers.
 She created exact replicas of two pairs of shoes McCardell created, the flat she created with Capezio in 1953, and a striped silk-cotton boot.

 One of Burch’s favorite pieces in the collection is called the Claire McCardell dress.
 It is made from cotton that features pleats from shoulder to hem, allowing the wearer to move comfortably, and features side pockets.
 It’s both functional and beautiful, and is strikingly similar to many of McCardell’s iconic dresses, even though it looks modern.
-“People are extremely visually,” says Burch.
+“People are extremely visual,” says Burch.
 “One way we can preserve [McCardell’s] legacy is by showing them what she did.
 Her clothes are timeless.”